fatiando/2023-kegs/README.md

 industry applications, and take a look at some code snippets to showcase its ease of use.
-We will also take the opportunity to discuss upcoming developments, our roadmap for the future and which are the most requested features that are currently missing in our tools.
+We will also take the opportunity to discuss upcoming developments, our roadmap for the future and plans for implementing highly requested features.